Professor Alec Ryrie

 My other publications include The Age of Reformation (2009), a textbook on religion, politics and society in the British Isles in the Tudor age.

 I am on the editorial boards of St Andrews Studies in Reformation History (Ashgate) and the Royal Historical Society's Studies in History.
-From the spring of 2014 I will be one of the two co-editors of the Journal of Ecclesiastical History.
 Since 1997 I have been a Reader in the Church of England, and I am licenced to the parish of Shotley St. John (diocese of Newcastle).
 I am an occasional contributor to the Church Times and to Times Higher Education.

 I studied History as an undergraduate, at Trinity Hall, Cambridge, before completing a Master's in Reformation Studies at St. Andrews and a D.Phil in Theology at St. Cross College, Oxford (completed in 2000).
 From 1999 to 2006 I taught in the Department of Modern History at Birmingham University.